LaMarseillaise/Constitution-3/Constitution-3.md

 ## Section 2: The House of Representatives

-- The number of Representatives shall equal the cube root of the United States population, rounded to the nearest whole number, as determined by the most recent national Census.
-- Representatives shall serve two-year terms beginning January 1 of each even-numbered year.
+The number of Representatives shall equal the cube root of the United States population, rounded to the nearest whole number, as determined by the most recent national Census.
+Representatives shall be apportioned to the several States according to their total human population.
+Representatives shall serve two-year terms beginning January 1 of each even-numbered year.

-- Elections shall be conducted using Single Transferable Vote (STV) in mathematically neutral districts.
-- There shall be no term limits.
-- Representatives shall be apportioned to the several States according to their total human population.
-- States entitled to fewer than eight Representatives shall elect all Representatives at-large in a single statewide district.
-- States entitled to eight or more Representatives shall be divided into a number of electoral districts equal to the whole number closest to the number of Representatives divided by five.
-- The number of Representatives assigned to each district shall differ by no more than one.
-- District boundaries shall be drawn using a neutral mathematical algorithm, as defined by Congress or an independent federal redistricting commission.
+Elections of Representatives shall be conducted using Single Transferable Vote in mathematically neutral districts.
+States entitled to fewer than eight Representatives shall elect all Representatives at-large in a single statewide district.
+States entitled to eight or more Representatives shall be divided into a number of electoral districts equal to the whole number closest to the number of Representatives divided by five.
+The number of Representatives assigned to each district shall differ by no more than one.
+District boundaries shall be drawn using a neutral mathematical algorithm, as defined by Congress or an independent federal redistricting commission.

 ## Section 3: The Senate

-- The Senate shall consist of 200 members.
-- Senators shall serve four-year terms beginning January 1 of years in which the year modulo 4 equals 3.
-- Senators are elected by proportional representation.
-- No Senator may serve more than twelve years total.
+The Senate shall consist of 200 members.
+Senators shall serve four-year terms beginning January 1 of years in which the year modulo four equals three.
+Senators are elected by proportional representation.
+No Senator may serve more than twelve years total.

 ## Section 4: Powers of Congress